PeppyDays/learn-rust-with-tests/src/rust_fundamentals/hello_world.md

 ## How It Works

-The `lib.rs` file contains the core logic of your program.
-The `greet` function returns a string that says "Hello, World!".
-In Rust, the default visibility of functions is private, so we need to add the `pub` keyword to make it public.
-This allows us to use it in other files, like `main.rs`.
+The `lib.rs` file contains your program's core logic.
+The `greet` function prints "Hello, World!".
+In Rust, functions are private by default, so we use the `pub` keyword to make it public for use in other files like `main.rs`.

-The `main.rs` file is where you run the program.
-It imports the `greet` function from the `lib.rs` file.
-The import statement is `use hello::greet;`.
-Where the `hello` is come from?
-We ran `cargo new hello` so that the library package name is `hello` as defined in `Cargo.toml`.
-Now it calls the `greet` function and prints greeting to the console.
+The `main.rs` file runs the program.
+It imports the `greet` function using `use hello::greet;`.
+Where does `hello` come from?
+When we ran `cargo new hello`, it set the library package name to `hello` in `Cargo.toml`.
+The function then prints the greeting to the console.

 ## How to Test

 ### Refactoring

 How do you test this?
-It is good to separate your domain code from the outside world.
-The `println!` macro is a side effect that prints to the standard out, and the string we send in is our domain.
+It's good practice to separate domain code from external dependencies.
+The `println!` macro is a side effect that prints to stdout, while the string we send is our domain logic.

-So let's separate these concerns for easier test:
+Let's separate these concerns for easier testing:

 ```rust
 pub fn greet() -> String {